 The Department of French and the Institute of French Studies offer qualified students the opportunity to earn the B.A. and M.A. degrees in a shortened period of study and at reduced cost.
 While still undergraduates, students enrolled in the program may earn up to 12 points toward the M.A. by completing three graduate courses in the Department of French or at the Institute of French Studies.
 To earn advanced standing, these points may not be counted toward an undergraduate degree, and must be in excess of the 128 points required for the B.A.
 Admission to the program is open to students who have completed between 48 and 96 credits with an overall GPA of at least 3.5 and a GPA of 3.5 or higher in the major.
 Application to the program can be made through the director of undergraduate studies in the Department of French.
 Final acceptance into the graduate sequence of the program is contingent on successful completion of the B.A., formal admission into the Graduate School of Arts and Science, and acceptance of the student's application.
 For more information on the B.A./M.A. in French studies, please consult: http://ifs.as.nyu.edu/object/ifs.bama.

 For NYU Paris, see information in the study away section of this Bulletin.
 Please note that not all classes offered at NYU Paris can be counted toward the Department’s minors and majors; only FREN-UA courses can be accepted.
-Please consult with the director of undergraduate studies (firstname.lastname@example.org) for up-to-date information.
+For GLS students who wish to double major in French, an exception can be made: please consult with the director of undergraduate studies for up-to-date information.